 Spend too much time exploring Belfast and you’re going to get hungry.
 Luckily, you’re surrounded by plenty of excellent dining options, including one of our favorite Maine lobster destinations: Young’s Lobster Pound.
 Young’s offers some of the freshest and best Maine seafood around, and visiting Young’s can be an experience in itself, if you’d like.

 The Back and Forth and The Out and About are two classic wooden lobster boats promising to provide a unique nautical experience.
 The Back and Forth is a traditional wooden lobster boat located in downtown Belfast which offers a variety of jaunts around Belfast Bay.
-New in 2023 a second vessel will be launched and will be named “The Out & About.”
+New in 2023 a second vessel was launched and is named “The Out & About.”
 The Out and About will be running full day trips and overnight camping trips to surrounding islands.
 You will be looked after by Captain Sawyer, a registered Maine guide and a Captain!
 What a guy!
-Whether onboard The Back and Forth or The Out and About, we’ll look forward to getting you on the water in Belfast, Maine.
+Whether onboard The Back and Forth or The Out and About, they look forward to getting you on the water in Belfast, Maine.
 One of their most popular is a quick passage across the river from downtown to Young’s Lobster Pound.
 Great fun!

 Belfast hosts a variety of special events throughout the year.
 Festivities like, Arts in the Park, the Maine Celtic Celebration, Belfast Harbor Fest, the fall Poetry Festival, Maine Wienerfest, and more.